cbcrc/radiocanadafonts/fontbakery/fontbakery-report.md

 [2] https://github.com/googlefonts/fontbakery/issues/2179</pre>

 * ⚠ **WARN** The combined length of family and style exceeds 27 chars in the following 'WINDOWS' entries:
- FONT_FAMILY_NAME = 'Radio Canada Condensed SemiBold Italic' / SUBFAMILY_NAME = 'Regular'
+ FONT_FAMILY_NAME = 'Radio Canada Condensed Condensed SemiBold' / SUBFAMILY_NAME = 'Italic'

 Please take a look at the conversation at https://github.com/googlefonts/fontbakery/issues/2179 in order to understand the reasoning behind these name table records max-length criteria. [code: too-long]